Herne Hill Velodrome: Structures and facilities

 Unlike a modern Olympic velodrome (which will have an inner circumference of 250m, and banking of about 45°), Herne Hill is a shallow concrete bowl measuring approximately 450m with the steepest banking 18°.

 The grandstand shown in this photo is the original one dating from 1891, it has now (2016) been demolished and replaced with a new structure.
 In the 1890s there was a cinder athletics track inside the cycle track, and tennis courts within that.
-The tennis courts later became the site of a football/rugby pitch, but the track centre is now only used for cyclo-cross races.
+The tennis courts later became the site of a football/rugby pitch, but the track centre now includes a 250m flat warmup track as well as square multi use area.
+The centre of the track is also used as part of regular cyclo-cross races which also use the off road trails behind the main track.

 Other uses

 The Velodrome was home of Crystal Palace F.C. from 1914 until 1918, when the club then moved to The Nest opposite Selhurst Station.
 Crystal Palace were forced by the Admiralty to leave Crystal Palace Football Stadium and move to the Velodrome due to the Crystal Palace being commandeered for World War I training purposes.
 Typically Crystal Palace FC drew crowds of 3,000 – 4,000.

 The FA Amateur Cup final in 1911, between Bromley and Bishop Auckland, was also played at Herne Hill as well as the Surrey Senior Cup finals in 1906 and 1909.

 London Irish was the first rugby club to be based at the Velodrome.
 It was the club's first home ground from 1898 to 1902.

 London Welsh Rugby Club had their home at the Velodrome for 40 years after World War I, until moving to a new home in Old Deer Park in Richmond in 1957.

+The athletics track inside the cycling track was used to host the 1934 WAAA Championships on 30 June 1934.

 The stadium was also used for motor cycle events pre WWI.